napari/docs/docs/tutorials/fundamentals/installation.md

 them.

 Running `pip install "napari[all]"` will install the default Qt framework, which is currently PyQt5--but this could change in the future.
-(If you have a Mac with arm64 architecture (Apple Silicon), this will not work--see {ref}`note-m1`.)
+However, if you have a Mac with the newer arm64 architecture (Apple Silicon), this will not work--see {ref}`note-m1`.

 To install napari with a specific framework, you can use: